testofthings/toolsaf/documentation/Tools.md

 ### Black Duck vulnerabilities

-Data files are csv-files downloaded from Black Duck binary analyser and named as `<component>.csv` where `<component>` is the name of the SW component.
+Data files are csv-files downloaded from Black Duck binary analyzer and named as `<component>.csv` where `<component>` is the name of the SW component.
 Example metafile `00meta.json`:

 ```json